isomerpages/ura-lkywcp/pages/glossary.md

 #### **E**

+- **Ecosystem services**: refer to the benefits that humans derive from natural ecosystems, such as clean water, clean air, food, fiber, and recreational opportunities.
+They also include the regulation of climate, pollination, and pest control, among others.
 - **E-governance, or electronic governance**: refers to the use of information and communication technologies (ICTs) to improve and streamline the delivery of government services and information to citizens.
 - **Energy efficiency**: refers to the use of technologies, practices, and systems that reduce the amount of energy required to perform a given task or function.
 It involves optimising the use of energy resources by minimising waste, improving efficiency, and reducing environmental impacts.
 - **Energy transition**: refers to the shift from traditional, fossil fuel-based energy systems to more sustainable and low-carbon alternatives.
 It involves a fundamental transformation of the energy sector, including the production, distribution, and consumption of energy.